raphamorim/raphamorim.github.com/_posts/2026-05-23-no-ai-is-not-making-software-worse-people-are.md

 draft: true
 ---

 A quick note before anything else: this article isn't linked on my home page.
 AI is such a dramatic and sensitive topic right now that I'd rather avoid the noise around it.
 I just wanted to put my thoughts into words, so I can share them with friends if they ever ask how I feel about it.
+And, I am also concerned that people think I like AI slop code, since in this world it's either good or bad, there's no mid term.

 Every other day I see the same headline in a slightly different costume: "AI is making software worse."
 And every time, I think the same thing.
 No, it isn't.
 People are.
 AI is just the latest tool we've handed to people who were already comfortable shipping bad software.